Overview

 “Security device not found” or "Bladed license not found" error message

-If an error message is displayed stating that the Bladed security device or license was not found, this indicates that Bladed cannot find a valid license on the machine.
+If an error message is displayed stating that the Bladed security device or licence was not found, this indicates that Bladed 4 cannot find a valid licence on the machine.

-• If using a license on a dongle plugged into the local machine:
+• If using a licence on a dongle plugged into the local machine:

-• Check that the instructions in the License Setup tab have been followed.
+• Check that the instructions in the Licence Setup tab have been followed.

-• If using a license hosted on a remote machine (i.e. a network license):
+• If using a licence hosted on a remote machine (i.e. a network licence):

 Please contact us for further assistance if:

-• A browser error message is shown when trying to load the license manager website.
+• A browser error message is shown when trying to load the licence manager website.

-• The list of license features does not appear on the license manager Features page: http://localhost:1947/_int_/features.html
+• The list of licence features does not appear on the licence manager Features page: http://localhost:1947/_int_/features.html

 GUI text size too large